POTTSTOWN AREA AMATEUR RADIO CLUB

 In the world of amateur radio, planned transmitter hunts are known as fox hunts, bunny hunts, and radio sport.
 We combine radio direction finding with a fun group challenge.
 Learn more here: wikipedia.org/wiki/Transmitter_hunting

-Questions about PAARC fox hunt equipment needed?
-Write to the huntmaster,
+Questions about the equipment needed for a fox hunt?
+Write to the huntmaster, Jim, K3CHJ.

 Read an article by Glenn, AB3TQ-SK on his first PAARC foxhunt here: First-PAARC-Foxhunt-by-AB3TQ.pdf